This site is intended for healthcare professionals

 • sensitivity and specificity of urine trypsinogen for acute pancreatitis was examined in a small study and was, respectively, 100% (95% confidence interval [CI] = 77% to 100%) and 96% (95% CI = 92% to 98%)

-• authors concluded that urine trypsinogen screening test for pancreatitis compared favorably with plasma lipase and amylase levels
+• the authors concluded that urine trypsinogen screening test for pancreatitis compared favourably with plasma lipase and amylase levels

 Reference: